jbh-cloud/spotify_sync/README.md

 Further configuration is required, details for which can be found at the [docs](https://docs.spotify-sync.jbh.cloud/).

+## Support

+If you use or enjoy this project, please give it a :star: or

 <a href="https://www.buymeacoffee.com/jbhcloud" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>